ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/details-page.md

 });
 ```

-1. Add those tests to `tests/unit/composables/tea.spec.ts`.
+1. Add those tests to `src/composables/__tests__/tea.spec.ts`.
-1. Add the `find` from above to `src/composables/tea.ts` and fill in the logic.
+1. Add the `find` from above to `src/composables/tea.ts` and fill in the logic based on the content of the tests.
 1. Be sure to return the `find` in the default function exported by `src/composables/tea.ts`.
 1. Include a `find` mock in `src/composables/__mocks__/tea.ts`.